-This law basically states that an occupier of a premises, like a house or a business, must take reasonable care to ensure that its premises are reasonably safe.
+This law basically states that an occupier of a premise, like a house or business, must take reasonable care to ensure that the premises are reasonably safe.
 That is the occupiers’ duty.
 The key word is “reasonable”.
 The “reasonableness standard” can be unpredictable.

 The injured person must prove that the occupier breached its duty, and that the breach caused the injured person’s loss.
 The standard of proof is on a balance of probabilities, meaning more likely than not.

 The occupiers’ duty is an affirmative duty.
-An element of the reasonableness standard is that the occupier must be pro-active in their duty, meaning that the occupier must take steps to ensure that the property is reasonably safe and in a condition of reasonable repair.
+An element of the reasonableness standard is that the occupier must be pro-active in their duty.
+This means that the occupier must take steps to ensure that the property is reasonably safe and in a condition of reasonable repair.

 If an occupier fails to inspect and/or maintain, his or her premises and harm results to an individual, the occupier’s lack of knowledge of the state or condition of the property is not a defence.